 * Vietnam Airlines is offering a direct flight from Hanoi to Washington Dulles (IAD) on October 10.
 The deadline for registration is at 5 p.m. on October 6.
 Interested U.S. citizens should follow the registration instructions here.
 Please note that other commercial flight options remain available.

-* Vietnam has had 328 confirmed cases of COVID-19 within its borders since the virus first became known.
+- According to the Vietnamese Ministry of Health, Vietnam has had 1,063 confirmed cases of COVID-19 within its borders since the virus first became known.

-It has been 49 days without any cases of community transmission in Vietnam; the most recent 61 confirmed cases are all people who arrived in Vietnam with COVID-19 and (like all arrivals) were sent immediately to centralized quarantine.
+- Vietnam has had 16 days without any community transmission cases; all recent confirmed cases involve people who arrived in Vietnam with COVID-19 and, like all arrivals, were sent directly to quarantine.
 For further details please see the Vietnamese Ministry of Health website here.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 [No]